Helix-Studios/armawiki/docs/source/Modelling/Modelling.rst

-test
+Modelling
 =====

-.. _test:
+.. _Modelling:

-Installation
+Get Blender
 ------------

 To use Lumache, first install it using pip:

-Creating gaymen
+Creating gaymen2
 ----------------